kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 2 - Design/Sprint 3.md

 Constraint discovery is not just a planning step; it’s a practice of risk management and collaborative alignment that supports more confident, mission-focused decision-making from start to finish.

+---
+## Knowledge Check

+1\.
+Which of the following best describes the purpose of identifying constraints before developing an acquisition strategy?

+A. To eliminate any need for market research
+B. To make the process longer but more detailed
+C. To understand boundaries that inform realistic, aligned strategies
+D. To determine vendor preferences before writing the solicitation

+**Correct Answer: C**

+---

+2\.
+True or False: Constraints should only be identified for high-risk or large-scale procurements.

+**Answer: False.** Constraints should be identified regardless of size—they shape good decisions for all types of acquisitions.

+---

+3\.
+Which of the following are constraints that could impact your strategy? **(Select all that apply.)**

+- [ ] Vendor past performance ratings
+- [ ] Length of contractor onboarding **(correct)**
+- [ ] Type and timing of available funding **(correct)**
+- [ ] Required security authorizations (e.g., ATO) **(correct)**
+- [ ] Number of vendors on the GSA Schedule

+---

+4\.
+Why is treating constraint discovery like a checklist instead of a conversation risky?

+A. It wastes too much time
+B. It makes it harder to meet compliance rules
+C. It misses the trust- and alignment-building benefits of team discussion
+D. It only works if legal is in the room

+**Correct Answer: C**

+---

+**5\.
+Scenario:** You’re planning a new digital services procurement.
+During early discovery, you learn that:

+* Your COR has limited availability,
+* Contractor onboarding takes 60–90 days,
+* There’s a possibility of reengineering outdated business processes.

+What should you do?
+(Choose the BEST option)

+A. Ignore these constraints—they’ll sort themselves out during evaluation
+B. Choose a firm-fixed-price contract now and adjust if needed
+C. Build in a phased approach, include delivery support services, and engage leadership on process flexibility
+D. Push back the solicitation until these constraints are no longer relevant

+**Correct Answer: C**

+---

+6\.
+Which of the following benefits come from defining constraints early?
+(Select all that apply.)

+- [ ] Ability to shape a realistic, achievable strategy **(correct)**
+- [ ] Avoid mid-process surprises or delays **(correct)**
+- [ ] Ensure you award to the lowest bidder
+- [ ] Support more defensible, mission-aligned decisions **(correct)**
+- [ ] Strengthen relationships with policy, legal, and IT teams **(correct)**